apache/arrow/README.md

 Apache Arrow is a development platform for in-memory analytics.
 It contains a set of technologies that enable big data systems to process and move data fast.

+## Usage

+The reason for this development platform is to allow users to easily access technologies that process data within large data systems quickly and efficiently.
+The goal of this platform is for in-memory analytics to move data fast.
+Apache Arrow utilizes an in-memory format that allows users to store various data types while allowing communication between processes and environments by using the IPC format.
+The Arrow flight RPC protocol is based on the IPC format which allows remote services to exchange Arrow data with application-defined semantics.

+With versatile access to numerous data types, the Arrow libraries allow for table-like containers.
+The fast metadata messaging layer is suitable for processing information from large data systems such as databases and storage servers.
+The self-describing binary format allows users to use remote procedure calls and interprocess communication.
+Large data systems are not effectively compatible with traditional data processing application software due to the numerous fields and attributes.
+The Arrow libraries support flat or nested data types which are imperative for conversation to and from other data formats.
+This allows the processing of large amounts of data to have fast and efficient data transport.

 Major components of the project include:

  - [The Arrow Columnar In-Memory Format](https://github.com/apache/arrow/blob/master/docs/source/format/Columnar.rst):